Womb cancer risks and causes

 You can view and print the quick guides for all the pages in the About womb cancer section.

-This section is about endometrial cancer, which is the most common type of womb cancer.
+This section is about the most common type of womb cancer - endometrial cancer.
 The endometrium is the inner lining of the womb and all endometrial cancers start here.
 It is also called uterine cancer or cancer of the uterus.
 There is also information about rare types of womb cancer in this section.

 We don't know exactly what causes endometrial womb cancer.
 But there are some things that might increase the risk of developing it.
 And there are other factors that seem to reduce the risk.
 Having a risk factor does not necessarily mean that you will develop cancer.
 Also, not having any risk factors does not necessarily mean that you will not develop cancer.